jahidulpabelislam/orm/README.md

         "posts" => [
             "type" => "has_many",
             "entity" => Post::class,
-            "column" => "author", // The property name in Post that links back "cascade_delete" => true,
+            "column" => "author", // The key in Post that links back "cascade_delete" => true,
         ],
         ...